Metalab/More-Than-A-Rocket-Silo/chapters/3_the_cellar_dungeon.md

 Get the cellar key

 #### Story
 Nuri heard that there is a cellar full of useful stuff below the Metalab.
 But to get there she needs the cellar key.
-In the Whateverlab she finds
+In the Whateverlab she finds the key cabinet which is full of different keys wit h different colors.
+She needs to know the color of the cellar key to take it.

 ------------------